 If you failed a unit or a prerequisite unit, you should contact your faculty to get some course advice.
 Your faculty course adviser can help you explore your options.

+To help you in the future, check out our skills page – you’ll find a range of useful study skills and exam preparation tips.

+(Current) If you failed a unit or a prerequisite unit, you should contact your faculty to get some course advice.
+Your faculty course adviser can help you explore your options.

-To assist you in the future, see Study skills for a range of useful study skills and exam preparation tips.
+To help you in the future, check out our skills page – you’ll find a range of useful study skills and exam preparation tips.